 As for myself with HEMA I currently study Early German Longsword primarily which even though we have protective gear is oriented toward unarmored or Blossfechten combat.
 Life, unfortunately, interferes far too much since my boy started kindergarten and our schedules are all out of whack so I have not been getting whacked with swords as much as I’d prefer.
 Luckily I can do some solo practicing at home and a lot of reading when insomnia strikes.

 Here are some of my previous posts which cover a few key things that it can be helpful to know about HEMA that were a little hard to glean at first.
 If you want to watch some clips of tournament fighters duking it out at locations all across the world check out the tournaments post below my long-winded intro.
 To see what I own personally including books check out the first link below.
+When you’re ready to buy your own gear check out my Websites guide below for merchants and general info on gear to get.

 A Documentary on HEMA called Back to the Source gives a good introduction to the impetus behind HEMA and its origins: